cara-tm/pat_article_social/help.md

 ##Uninstallation

-You can safely remove this plugin without changes in your database except all the content of the cache directory.
+You can safely remove this plugin without changes in your database except all the content into the cache directory.

 ##Usages